nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 Whatever we return here is what we get when we call `user.get('fullName')`.

-Also, just like normal computed properties, you'll notice that we need to keep this line, too:
+Just like normal computed properties, we need to keep this line, too:

 ``` javascript
 }.property('firstName', 'lastName')